dechamps/RudeWindowFixer/README.md

   - At first glance this bug seems completely unrelated to the other issues RudeWindowFixer is fixing (see below) - in fact it doesn't seem to involve the Rude Window Manager at all.
+- RudeWindowFixer currently does not address the [problem][issue4] of an app being treated as full screen if its dimensions exceed those of the monitor, leading the taskbar to drop behind it.

 ## The problems in detail